 When it comes to the ultimate Singaporean comfort food, nothing comes close to a plate of this crispy Indian flatbread, best served with spoonfuls of fish curry (or a little sprinkle of sugar for the smalls).
 These days, roti pratas are served with any sweet and savoury topping you can think of: banana, sausages, honey, chocolate and even ice cream!
 Don’t forget to wash it all down with a piping cup of Teh Tarik (pulled hot milk tea) or a tall glass of frothy Teh Cino Ais (iced tea with frothy condensed milk).

-An Asian take on salad, Chinese rojak is a sweet yet savoury (and if you’d like, spicy) concoction of sliced cucumber, chopped fruit, roasted peanuts, fried dough fritters – this is a mandatory ingredient – and bean curd mixed with a rich peanut sauce.
+An Asian take on salad, rojak is a sweet yet savoury (and if you’d like, spicy) concoction of sliced cucumber, chopped fruit, roasted peanuts, fried dough fritters – this is a mandatory ingredient – and bean curd mixed with a rich peanut sauce.
 Some stalls even throw in cuttlefish (major yum!) and bean sprouts to the mix.
+We’re huge fans of the savoury Indian variation as well with dough balls, prawn fritters and fish cakes making up the mix.

 3. Nasi padang